umautobots/nsavp_tools/documentation/data_format.md

 # Data Format

 All sensor data is provided in the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file format (abbreviated H5).
 For an introduction to the H5 file format, we recommend [this video series](https://youtube.com/playlist?list=PLPyhR4PdEeGYWHRhzmCP5stzfIha8bqVg).
+We recommend using the [HDFView GUI](https://www.hdfgroup.org/downloads/hdfview/) to view the contents of the H5 files.
+Commandline tools `h5ls` and `h5dump` can also be used print the contents of the H5 files.
+See the [Setup](conversion.md#1-setup) section of the conversion documentation page for instructions to build a Docker image which contains HDFView, `h5ls`, and `h5dump`.
+The provided [conversion](conversion.md) scripts demonstrate reading from and writing to H5 files in C++.
+To work with H5 files in Python we recommend [h5py](https://www.h5py.org/) or [PyTables](https://www.pytables.org/).

-Extrinsic and intrinsic calibration information is provided as [YAML](https://yaml.org/) files.
+Extrinsic and intrinsic sensor information is provided as [YAML](https://yaml.org/) files.

 A summary of the files provided for each sequence is given in the table below: